All Saints' Church, Asfordby

-All Saints' Church is a church in Asfordby, Leicestershire.
+All Saints' Church is a church in Asfordby, Leicestershire, England.
 It is a Grade I listed building.

 History

 The church is made up of a nave, tower, chancel, north and south aisles, south transept and south porch.
 The tower dates from the Perpendicular period (1380-1520), and has a spire, battlements, pinnacles and gargoyles.
 The clerestory and the roof also date from the Perpendicular period.

 The south aisle has circular piers, one of the bases has a seat around it.
 The north aisle has octagonal piers.
 George Gilbert Scott restored the chancel in 1866-67 and the following two years saw further work on the rest of the church.
 The south aisle has a Saxon sculpture which is thought to have belonged to an old cross.